padhysatyajeet/Priority-Based-FIFO/README.md

 - FIFO depth and data width are fully parameterized for design scalability.

-- Fully synthesizable and tested using GTKWave waveform viewer with a Verilog testbench and VCD output.
+- Tested using GTKWave waveform viewer with a Verilog testbench and VCD output.

 - Clean reset logic and real-time status flags (full, empty) for safe interfacing.